swtan346/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Nursing Address Book home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous NAB home folder.

 **Q**: Is your platform available in other languages such as Chinese?<br>
 **A**: NAB is currently available only in English, as it is the main language of Singapore.
 Support for additional